-The divorce appeal attorneys of Jacobs Berger have extensive experience appealing divorce decisions for our clients from Morris County towns including Morristown, Randolph, Madison, Denville, Florham Park, Tewksbury, Morris Plains, and all of Northern New Jersey.
+The divorce appeal attorneys of Jacobs Berger have extensive experience appealing divorce decisions for our clients.
 The appeals process is heavily involved and legally complex, and we take pride in keeping up-to-date with New Jersey regulations and statutes to provide the highest level of legal service.
 Our attorneys are dedicated to providing dynamic and personalized legal solutions to seek a beneficial outcome through your divorce appeal.

 Call our office today for a confidential and comprehensive Strategic Planning Session regarding your existing divorce decision, the possibility for an appeal, and to discuss the process moving forward.

 What is Considered During a Divorce Appeal?